meonkeys/ow/Readme.md

 * use a real contributor agreement
 * Are there other/better free software utilities like this one?
 List/promote them.
 * Would it make more sense to implement this and the other feature ideas (above) within the [official client](https://docs.nextcloud.com/desktop/latest/advancedusage.html)?
 Do the maintainers want these features?
+* support Windows, Linux, macos
+    * test on platforms other than Linux
+    * add documentation for platforms other than Linux

 ## COPYLEFT AND LICENSE